OpenTechSchool/html-css-beginners/core/portfolio.md

         margin: 0 auto;
     }

-Here we define the width of an element and then give it a `margin: 0 auto,` which is a common rule to center the element.
+Here we define the width of an element and then give it a `margin: 0 auto` which is a common rule to center the element.
 We use 100% instead of 100px because we want our page to be responsive or, in other words, we want the page to resize when the browser windows change dimensions.
 Now everything inside this div will be centered.